o/EasyRestBundle/README.md

 Features include:

 * Listener for decoding JSON request body and accessing it from Request class
+* `ParamConverter` for mapping JSON request to plain PHP object (using Symfony Serializer)
 * Listener for creating JSON responses which is converts to JSON
     * Automatically determines correct HTTP status codes for DELETE and POST response
 * Exception controller for providing error details